Cayman Islands: Religion

-The predominant religion on the Cayman Islands is Christianity (67% in 2021, down from over 80% in 2010).
-Popular denominations include the United Church of Christ, the Church of God, the Anglican Church, the Baptist Church, the Catholic Church, the Seventh-day Adventist Church, and the Pentecostal Church.
-The Roman Catholic churches in the islands are St. Ignatius Church in George Town, and Christ the Redeemer Church, West Bay and Stella Maris Churches in Cayman Brac.
-There is also a significant number of Latter-Day Saints in Grand Cayman.
+The predominant religion on the Cayman Islands is Christianity.
+It is practised by 67% of population in 2021, a decline from 80% in 2010.
+The major denominations include the United Church of Christ, the Church of God, the Anglican Church, the Baptist Church, the Catholic Church, the Seventh-day Adventist Church, and the Pentecostal Church.
+The Catholic churches in the islands are St. Ignatius Church in George Town, and Christ the Redeemer Church, West Bay and Stella Maris Church in Cayman Brac.
 The majority of citizens are religious, however, atheism has been on the rise throughout the islands since 2000, with 16.7% now identifying as non-believers, according to the 2021 census.
 Ports are closed on Sundays and Christian holidays.
 There is also an active synagogue and Jewish community on the island as well as places of worship in George Town for Jehovah's Witnesses and followers of the Baháʼí faith.
+Hinduism is the largest non-Christian faith in Cayman Islands forming 1.7% of population.
+Most of them reside in the capital George Town.
+The highest proportion of Hindus is in the districts of East End (6.6%) and North Side (3.8%).